MikeMuff/Computer-Security/lab02/README.md

 For this task I nagivated into the vul.cgi file with the command nano /usr/lib/cgi-bin/vul.cgi and edited the script to /bin/bash.

 ## Task 5.1
-After reruning the same attack that I previously did for 3.1, instead of outputing the etc/passwd file it just printed "Hello World"
+After reruning the same attack that I previously did for 3.1, instead of outputing the etc/passwd file it just printed "Hello World".
 <img width="1337" alt="Screen Shot 2021-02-16 at 11 58 44 AM" src="https://user-images.githubusercontent.com/33213355/108108862-6a69a300-704e-11eb-8ab7-2ff96243a9b8.png">

 ## Task 5.2